UoS-COM1001/com1001-2024-25-spr/technical-FAQ.md

 ### Can we use further gems for the project?

 Of course, you can add/use additional gems above those mentioned in lectures.
+Just make sure your project has a `Gemfile` and that they are listed there, so that your project can be installed elsewhere (including your teammates' Codio boxes) via a `bundle install`.

 ### When testing, my application seems to behave differently compared to when it's being used for real.